Discussion 2: Environment Diagrams, Higher-Order Functions

 To return a function f, include def f(cond): as the first line of the implementation and return f as the last.
 The f function should introduce i = 1 in order to loop through all integers, calling cond(i) to determine whether cond returns true for each integer.

 Don't run Python to check your work.
-You can check it just by thinking!.
+You can check it just by thinking!
 If you get stuck, ask the staff for help.

 Once your group has converged on a solution, now it's time to practice your ability to describe your own code.
 A good description is like a good program: concise and accurate.
 Nominate someone to describe how your solution works and have them present to the group for practice.
-Then, send a message to the discuss-queue channel with the @discuss tag, your discussion group number, and the message "Listen up!" and a member of the course staff will join your voice channel to hear your description.
-If no one comes right away, feel free to work on the next problem until someone from the staff shows up.

-Q3: Digit Finder
+Q5: Digit Finder

 Implement find_digit, which takes in a positive integer k and returns a function that takes in a positive integer x and returns the kth digit from the right of x.
 If x has fewer than k digits, it returns 0.